-Sales of counterfeit cigarettes in the United States, including counterfeits of Lorillard's Newport brand, continue to increase and could adversely impact sales by the manufacturers of the counterfeited brands and potentially damage the value and reputation of those brands.
-Significant future increases in the availability of counterfeit Newport cigarettes could have a material adverse effect on Lorillard's sales volumes, revenue and profits which in turn could adversely affect the value of Carolina Group stock.
+Sales of counterfeit cigarettes in the United States, including counterfeits of Lorillard's Newport brand, could adversely impact sales by the manufacturers of the brands that are counterfeited and potentially damage the value and reputation of those brands.
+Significant future increases in the availability of counterfeit Newport cigarettes could have a material adverse effect on Lorillard's sales volumes, revenue and profits, which in turn could adversely affect the value of Carolina Group stock.